PerttuHamalainen/MediaAI/README.md

 Follow the course's [Twitter feed](https://twitter.com/aaltomediaai) for links and resources.

-**2022 Coronavirus note:** we wait for further instructions but at present, the course will likely be held in hybrid mode or fully online (Zoom).
+**2022 Coronavirus note:** the course is organized in hybrid mode.
+Students can participate either IRL or online (Zoom).

 ## Course Overview & Design Philosophy